 The market for live TV in automobiles is still relatively slow, which continues to make it difficult for us to predict customer demand for our low-profile automotive TracVision product accurately.
-Historically, sales of the automotive TracVision system have generally been below our expectations.
+Historically, sales of the automotive TracVision system have generally been below our original expectations for that market.